 Gut health is a must to address disease progression, aging, tissues and brain degeneration that accompany these conditions.

-The journey I create for my autoimmune clients is one personalised for their needs.
-It is a long journey as autoimmune disease is very complex.
+It is a long journey because autoimmune disease is very complex.
 No two patients are the same, even if they have the same diagnosis.

 I was diagnosed as having hashimoto 3 years ago and had most of symptoms, most obvious one gaining weight.
 I met Anca in September.
 Her knowledge of metabolism and immune system was very impressive.
 I believe in I am in right hand.
 Now I am eating 3 times more and loosing weight also most of uncomfortable symptoms of my disease has been gone.
 If you want to change your lifestyle and loose weight by healing, highly recommend Anca.